Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 8. Save the file.
 If you are using nano as the editor, hit CTRL-O, <enter>
 9. Close the file (CTRL-X in nano)
 10. Execute the script   (‘python lab2.py’ from the command prompt)
-11. You should see the DeviceInfo string echo’ed to the screen and sent to the IoTHub, and then every 3 seconds, you should see the temperature and humidity (in a JSON string) sent to the IoTHub.
+11. You should see the DeviceInfo string echo’ed to the screen and sent to the IoTHub, the default "reported properties" sent, and then every 5 seconds, you should see the temperature and humidity (in a JSON string) sent to the IoTHub.
 The LED should also briefly flash to indicate we are sending data
 12. Congratulations, you’ve connected a physical IoT device to the Azure IoT RM-PCS.
 Next we can look at the telemetry, as well as test manually sending a command to the device from the portal, which we will do in the next step

 #### Step 5 -  Posting Telemetry data to Azure